nodderr/teacher-assistant-ai/README.md

 # TeacherAssistant AI

-TeacherAssistant is an advanced AI-powered application designed to streamline the workflow of educators.
+TeacherAssistant is an AI-powered application designed to streamline the workflow of educators.
 It leverages multimodal LLMs (Google Gemini) to automatically solve question papers, generate new exams based on board standards (CBSE/ICSE/IB), and evaluate student handwritten submissions with detailed feedback.

 ## 🌟 Capabilities

-### 1. 📝 Paper Solver
+### 1. Paper Solver
 - **Instant Solutions**: Upload PDF question papers or images.
 - **Multimodal AI**: The app reads the questions directly from the images.
-- **Real-Time Streaming**: Solutions are generated and streamed in real-time.
-- **Export**: Solutions are saved as Markdown for easy distribution.
+- **Export**: Solutions are saved as Markdown for easy distribution and accurate Math Rendering.

 ### 2. 📄 Exam Paper Generator
 - **Custom Papers**: Generate simplified or complex papers based on: